-Put your best food forward in your Pilates and yoga classes.
-Pretty feet need a quick manicure to look yoga mat ready, but a few tips for common nail and skin issues.
+Yoga invites us to ground, root to the earth, and rise.
+Showing up for every pose, every class, every breath are your feet.
+Whether you’re in Warrior II or settling into Savasana, your feet do more than support your posture—they tell a story of how well you care for yourself.
+Put your best food forward in your yoga and mat classes.
+Pretty feet need a quick manicure to look yoga mat ready, but a few tips for common nail, foot and skin issues.

 Some conditions require prevention strategies

 Keep toes moisturized.
 Use your body skin care on your feet to put your best food forward in your Pilates and Yoga classes.
 Revision Nectiferm or Skinsceuticals Triple Lipid are both terrific for feet as well.
 Dry nails produce hang nails.
 Hang nails need trimming.
+Simple cleaning with water or saline first is helpful.
 Trim the nail close to the skin and nightly moisturize with a glycerin-based ointment.
+Alternatively glue in place with cyanoacrylate surgical glue.

-Start with a pumice stone to thin the nail tips after soaking.
+Keep feet and nails well hydrated.
+Soaking with Epsom salts is helpful.
+Then use a pumice stone to thin the nail tips.
 Additionally, treat thickened toenails with topical applications of a salicylic acid to further soften the nail.
 If your nail resists cutting, see a podiatrist.

 Urea based creams soften thick toenails.
 Furthermore, applied nightly the urea cream produces a top softened layer can just be wiped away with a finger!